 Manassas National Battlefield Park encompasses nearly 5100 acres, providing many opportunities for outdoor activities.
 The primary objective of the park is to preserve and interpret the history and resources associated with the two major Civil War battles fought here.
-The park offers many outdoor activities for those interested in the park's military history- including ranger tours and hikes (offered seasonally), a twenty mile self-guided driving tour, as well as hiking and bridle trails that visit key areas of the battlefield.
+The park offers many outdoor activities for those interested in the park's military history- including ranger-led guided walking tours (offered seasonally), a twenty mile self-guided driving tour, as well as hiking trails and bridle trails that visit key areas of the battlefield.

 For those interested in the park's natural resources, opportunities abound for birding, fishing, and wildlife-watching.
 Habitats include mature forests, open grasslands, meadows, and freshwater creeks and ponds.
 Such diverse habitats offer opportunities to observe a broad variety of plants and animals.